Chloehjk/BEST_Project/README.md

 - Use Finance Statements evaluate the company's condition

 http://toohr.s3-website.ap-northeast-2.amazonaws.com/
-☝🏻This is our website come and enjoy:)
+👈🏻This is our website come and enjoy:)